 Pharoah’s Biggest Mistake Was To Let Us Go And The Second Amendment

-The Jews of America should be leading the way in combating the anti-gun laws that are coming.
+anti-gun laws that Congress proposes.
 We, the Jews, should know more than anyone what a dictator can do to an unarmed population.
-We saw it 3000 years ago and we saw it 75 years ago.
-Yet so many of us, continue to call for the abolishment of the Second Amendment.
-Understand this, the twenty-seven words that make up the Second Amendment is what separates freedom over tyranny.
+We saw it 3000 years ago, and we saw it 80 years ago.
+Yet so many of us continue to call for abolishing the Second Amendment.
+Understand this: the twenty-seven words that make up the Second Amendment are what separates freedom from tyranny.
 With it, we are free.
-Without it, we once again become slaves.
+Without it, we once again become enslaved.

 Freedom above all else.